It’s hard to know what to ask for at Christmas, isn’t it?

 I love a pretty and soft scarf, and this one is perfect for fall, winter, and spring.
 It is a long rectangle, great for wearing looped and tied, and comes in dozens of colors and patterns.
 Oh, and did I mention that it feels like cashmere and costs less than $20?
 Yes indeed.

 Stackable silicone wedding rings – I think these are amazing.
-First of all, they are super cheap, so if she has a tendency to lose her ring, they are perfect.
+First of all, they are super cheap, so if you have a tendency to lose your ring, they are perfect.
 Second, they are lightweight, stretchy, and very comfortable.
-They come in all different colors, so she can change them to match her outfits.
+They come in all different colors, so you can change them to match yoiur outfits.
 I have been shrinking through ring sizes pretty quickly (5 ring sizes in 9 months), so I think these would be perfect for me, too, once I shrink out of the ring that’s currently stuck on my finger.
 (I got it on at Walt Disney World but can’t get it off.)

 Christmas Gifts for Cat Lovers